Requesting a Standard or Wildcard SSL Certificate

 - Log in to your Account Manager.

-- Select the credit you want to use, and then click Set Up.
+- If you're using a free SSL credit, click Set Up, select the credit you want to use, and then click Set Up.

 NOTE: The newly activated credit displays as New Certificate.
 If you don't see it right away, wait a minute and then refresh your browser.